Working From Home? Here Are 5 Back-Strengthening Exercises for Those Who Sit All Day

 This difficult workout is explosive but effective in engaging your entire body without neglecting your back.
 From a standing position, squat down and place your hands on the floor.
 Kick your legs back into a straight-armed plank.
 Then, spring your legs back to the front and jump up with your arms raised.
 Do this continuously for 45 seconds, with a 15-second break.
 Repeat for a total of five minutes.

 Burpees can make you sweat a lot, so don’t forget to stay protected with Rexona Men Invisible Dry Black & White Antiperspirant Deodorant Roll-on.
 It guarantees 48-hour sweat, , doesn’t stain your clothes.

 If you’re not a fan of Superman, then you might want to try this other Justice League character.
 The Aquaman exercise is similar to the Superman, except you don’t lift your limbs all at once.
 Start with one side, like the left arm and the right leg, then repeat on the opposite extremities.
 Do 10 reps (five for each side) for a total of five sets.

 Put Your Back Against the Wall

 In case you’re opting for something lighter, try performing some wall squats, which offer the same effect as a squat, but it’s easier on the back.
 This one is perfect for extra exhausting days.
 Stand a foot away from the wall.
 Carefully lean until your back is pressed flat against it.
 Slowly slide yourself down until your knees reach a squatting position.
 Then, gently slide yourself up again.
 Do this exercise 10 to 12 times.

 It might seem counterintuitive to work out after a tiring day of sitting down.
 It’s even more ironic to learn that working out will allow you to sit better at work.
 However, fitness can affect your lifestyle in more ways than one.
-While sitting in front of your laptop will ensure that bills are taken care of, these back-strengthening exercises will definitely help you live longer.
+While will ensure that bills are taken care of, these back-strengthening exercises will definitely help you live longer.